strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 <img src="../assets/quick-start-guide/qsg-starters-part1-01-register.png" alt="" class="image--50" />
 <img src="../assets/quick-start-guide/qsg-starters-part1-01-gatsby_fe.png" alt="" class="image--50 image--right" />

 By completing the form in the first tab, you create your own account.
-Once done, you are the first administator user of this Strapi application.
+Once done, you become the first administator user of this Strapi application.
 Welcome aboard, commander!

 :::warning CONGRATULATIONS! 🥳
 Your blog is ready!
-You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/latest/getting-started/introduction.html), or proceed to part 2 below.
+You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/latest/getting-started/introduction.html), or proceed to part B below.

 Writing a blog is not your cup of tea?
 You can leave this guide and play with other [Starters](https://strapi.io/starters) on your own.
 :::